PeachyDB-Inc/PeachyDB/Examples.md

 # Examples

-Below is the explanation of the examples that are available with the clients.
+Below is an explanation of the examples that are available with the clients.

 ## Test 1
 `peachdb_client_cqldb.cpp`